tomf247/vittoria/README.md

 - The site was run through [The W3C HTML Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftf-vittoria.herokuapp.com%2F)

 - HTML errors have been noted and investigated.
 Although not desirable they have been found to have no functional impact in the website, as curently implemented.
-Nonetheless, an issue has been generated and will be addressed in the next fix cycle.
+Nonetheless, a [Github Issue](https://github.com/tomf247/vittoria/issues/8) has been generated and will be addressed in the next fix cycle.

 ### Linting